Bubbleshum/ee_brightbox/README.md

  eeSmarthub custom component for home assistant

  This custom component overwrites the ee_brightbox component to allow EE Smart Hubs to function with the device tracker component.

+Please note: this does not work with the new white smart hubs

  Original ee_brightbox component can be found at https://github.com/home-assistant/core/tree/dev/homeassistant/components/ee_brightbox